doodymack/doodymack/README.md

 - Hi, I’m @doodymack
-- I’m currently learning Python
+I’m currently learning Python/Data Analytics
-- The readme file will summarize my activity during the project.
+The readme file will summarize my activity during the project.
  21 Mar:
- I created a draft project plan for the next 5 weeksd.
+ I created a draft project plan for the next 5 weeks.
 I researched Fishers Iris dataset.
  I sourced thre data set and downloaded it to a VSC file in downloads and transferred it to a text file irisdata.txt in the project folder

 <!---